 In 2018, the new procedural framework for undertaking research in the Torres Strait was introduced.
 The framework outlines a cleared stepped process for researchers to follow at the different stages of research for Torres Strait fisheries research projects, from the pre-proposal phase through to implementation and post project.
 This framework should be used in conjunction with the Torres Strait research application, and other relevant Torres Strait research documents such as the annual research statement and five year strategic research plan.
 It outlines the consultation that should occur with Torres Strait communities for different kinds of Torres Strait research and how to go about this.

 The TSSAC is a Protected Zone Joint Authority advisory body.
 The TSSAC provides guidance on fisheries related research priorities and assesses proposals for Torres Strait Fisheries research each year.
-Research priorities have been identified by individual fishery Resource Assessment Groups (RAGs), Working Groups (WG) and Management Advisory Committees (MACs).
+Research priorities have been identified by individual fishery Resource Assessment Groups (RAGs) and Working Groups (WG).

 Research funding proposals are assessed in two stages by the TSSAC, through pre-proposals, then successful applicants will be asked to submit full proposals.
 As limited funding is available, applicants are encouraged to apply for projects relating directly to the scopes provided as a priority.